someparty/someparty/source/articles/2021-04-18-critical-excess.html.markdown

 ###[Chris Page](https://chrispage.bandcamp.com): "Soul Correcting"
 ==Preview and purchase at [Bandcamp](https://chrispage.bandcamp.com/track/soul-correcting)==

 Ottawa garage vet [Chris Page](https://chrispage.bandcamp.com) continues to share previously unheard archival material like clockwork, this past month unveiling a recording of "Soul Correcting."
-Page commented on the track att Bandcmap, stating:
+Page commented on the track at Bandcmap, stating:

 >"...'Soul Correcting' is a song I've played live for years, but never released.
 (And almost every time I've played this song, John Higney strummed a tenor guitar beside me.
 And it was always so good.)
 >